johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 ### First Iteration (Take 1) of the Server Component

-Let's get started building the "server" side of the equation &#8212; the part of the custom transporter that you'll use to build Nest responders (see [the previous article series](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3) for more on this terminology, but think of a Nest responder as a Nest application that listens for inbound requests over a specific transport, like Faye).
+Let's get started building the "server" side of the equation &#8212; the part of the custom transporter that you'll use to build *Nest responders*.

 Again, for this step of the tutorial, we should be on the `part2` branch.

 #### Using a Custom Transporter Strategy

 Before we start writing transporter code, let's first take a look at how we're going to use it.
-For that purpose, we'll have a simple nest responder microservice app &#8212; the by-now-familiar `nestMicroservice` app.
+For that purpose, let's look at the `nestMicroservice` app.
 The code for this app is in the top-level `nestMicroservice` folder.

 Open the `main.ts` file.
 Notice the structure of the `createMicroservice` call: